dubinc/dub/README.md

 ## Introduction

-Dub is an open-source link shortener built with Vercel Edge Functions and Upstash Redis.
+Dub is an open-source link shortener with built-in analytics + free custom domains.
+Built with Vercel Edge Functions and Upstash Redis.

 ## Deploy Your Own